juergenweb/FrontendForms/README.md

 {{nameofyourplaceholder}}
 ```

 Enter the name of your placeholder between 2 opening and closing brackets.
-You only have to take care, that there is no empty space between the placeholder name and the bracktes.
+You only have to take care, that there is no empty space between the placeholder name and the brackets.

 ### How does it work?